Jacob Blessing the Sons of Joseph (Rembrandt)

 Jacob Blessing the Sons of Joseph is a 1656 oil painting by Dutch artist Rembrandt van Rijn.
 It is said to have almost “a sculptural surface with a translucent glaze over paint”.
 This piece is housed in the Gemäldegalerie Alte Meister in Kassel, Germany.

+History

 The painting was commissioned by the Amsterdam patrician Willem Schrijver.
-It shows him with his wife Wendela de Graeff and their children as biblical figures.
+It shows him with his wife Wendela de Graeff and their children as biblical persons.
+After Willem Schrijver's death in 1661, Wendela's brother Andries de Graeff, burgomaster of Amsterdam, took over her estate, including the Rembrandt painting discussed here.
+The painting belonged to the De Graeff family until 1752.
+After the death of Gerrit de Graeff van Zuid-Polsbroek, the family heirs sold the work through Anthony Rutgers, a Hamburg art dealer, to Landgrave William VIII of Hesse-Kassel, who added it to his art collection at his Bellevue Palace in Kassel.

 Background

 Jacob Blessing the Sons of Joseph shows a scene from the Old Testament book of Genesis, Chapter 48.
 In this scene, Joseph brings his two sons (Manasseh and Ephraim) to his dying father Jacob so that they can receive the family blessing.
 According to tradition, the eldest son is blessed with the patriarch’s right hand.
 However, Jacob deliberately crossed his arms and put his right hand on Ephraim’s (the younger son’s) head and his left hand on Manasseh’s (the oldest son’s) head.
 Joseph was displeased and thought that his father was making a mistake.
 When Joseph tried to correct his father, Jacob refused and told Joseph that he was purposefully blessing the younger son.